Memoization: Overview

 In this particular example, if factorial is first invoked with 5, and then invoked later with any value less than or equal to five, those return values will also have been memoized, since factorial will have been called recursively with the values 5, 4, 3, 2, 1, and 0, and the return values for each of those will have been stored.
 If it is then called with a number greater than 5, such as 7, only 2 recursive calls will be made (7 and 6), and the value for 5! will have been stored from the previous call.
 In this way, memoization allows a function to become more time-efficient the more often it is called, thus resulting in eventual overall speed-up.

+An extreme example of memoization is the Singleton pattern, specifically the implementation of its getter — a function that creates an object upon the first invocation, caches the instance, and returns the same object on all subsequent invocations.

-Some other considerations
+Other considerations

 Functional programming

 Memoization is heavily used in compilers for functional programming languages, which often use call by name evaluation strategy.
 To avoid overhead with calculating argument values, compilers for these languages heavily use auxiliary functions called thunks to compute the argument values, and memoize these functions to avoid repeated calculations.